-Workstation Redesign
+WorkStation Redesign

 Food service stands.
-Using a participatory ergonomics approach with food service personnel, my USC colleague, Andy Imada, and George Stawowy, a visiting ergonomics doctoral student from the University of Aachen in Germany, redesigned two food service stands at Dodger Stadium in Los Angeles (Imada and Stawowy, 1996).
+Using a participatory ergonomics approach with food service personnel, my USC colleague Andy Imada, and George Stawowy, a visiting ergonomics doctoral student from the University of Aachen in Germany, redesigned two food service stands at Dodger Stadium in Los Angeles (Imada and Stawowy, 1996).
 The total cost was \$40,000.
-Extensive before-and-after measures demonstrated a reduction in average customer transaction time of approximately 8 seconds.
+Extensive before and after measures demonstrated a reduction in average customer transaction time of approximately 8 seconds.
 In terms of dollars, the increase in productivity for the two stands was approximately \$1,200 per baseball game, resulting in a payback period of 33 games, or 40% of a single baseball season.
 Modification of these two stands was relatively costly because, as the development prototypes, they consumed considerable time and effort.
 Modifying the other 50 stands in Dodger Stadium can now be done at a price of \$12,000 per stand, resulting in a payback period of only 20 games.
 Potentially, the resulting productivity increases can be used to reduce customer waiting time, thereby also increasing customer satisfaction (Andrew Imada, personal communication).

 This modification effort is but one part of a macroergonomics intervention project to improve productivity.
-Imada anticipates that ongoing work to improve the total system process - including packaging, storage, and delivery of food products and supplies, and managerial processes - eventually will result in a much greater increase in productivity.
+Imada anticipates that ongoing work to improve the total system process, including packaging, storage and delivery of food products and supplies, and managerial processes, eventually will result in a much greater increase in productivity.

 Fine assembly workstations.
 Typical workstations at a major electronics assembly plant result in poor postures and resultant work-related musculoskeletal disorders.
-Valery Venda of the University of Manitoba has designed a new type of fine assembly workstation that utilizes a TV camera and monitor.
-Not only does the TV camera provide a greatly enlarged image of the assembly work, but it enables the worker to maintain a better posture and more dynamic motion (see photos next page).
+Valerie Venda of the University of Manitoba has designed a new type of fine assembly workstation which utilizes a TV camera and monitor.
+Not only does the TV camera provide a greatly enlarged image of the assembly work, but enables the worker to maintain a better posture and more dynamic motion.
+Based on extensive comparative testing of the old and new workstations, a 15% higher productivity rate is obtained with the new one.
+Venda reports that the average value of products assembled per worker per shift at these types of workstations varies between \$15,000 and \$20,000.
+Thus, the additional value produced by one worker per day using the new workstation will be \$2,250 to \$3,000 per day.
+Although it is too early to say precisely, Venda predicts the new workstations eventually will decrease occupational injuries for these jobs by 20% (Valerie Venda, personal communication).